Don't Waste the Last Few Weeks of the Year

 5. Review your net worth.

 6. Review your goals.
-What were your 2022 goals?
+What were your goals this year?
 How did you do?

 Again, if you married, this can be a great tool to help you both get on the same financial page.